solveighelga/CarSale/README.md

 #### Locate the id from the 'GET' result
 #### Add the id to the url with a / symbol between
 #### Now you are able to delete the 'POST' that belongs to the id
+#### :partying_face: Result: The value you changed should be deleted and no longer visable in the 'GET' results!